 Dolly Parton was born into a world on the cusp of seismic change.

 Along the way she’s proven to possess an uncommon head for business, a heart for philanthropy and a spirit that crosses any and all social boundaries.
 She’s a great businesswoman, philanthropist and a legendary singer-songwriter.

-I think Dolly’s closest comp is probably Paul McCartney; an otherworldly talented musician and songwriter who dabbled in acting, has a quick wit and whose work changed the world.
+I think Dolly’s closest comp is probably Paul McCartney, an otherworldly talented musician and songwriter who dabbled in acting, has a quick wit and whose work changed the world.

 I keep waiting for some TV exec to put the two of them in a room and just let them talk, maybe even duet.
+It would be magnetic.

-How Dollywood became Dolly’s own living history
+Dollywood became Dolly’s Parton’s living history

 Through movies, music, songs and books, Dolly has time and again turned to her art to open windows into the world that helped create her.

 We’ve seen actors, under Dolly’s watchful eye, bring her parents and siblings to life.
-She sang about her “Coat of Many Colors” and the Tennessee Mountain Christmases.
+She sang about her “Coat of Many Colors” and the Tennessee mountain Christmases.

 She told us about the butterflies and mountain flowers, of her parents’ struggles and her own triumphs.